DaveGut/HubitatActive/HubiThingsReplica Drivers/Docs/SamsungWasherReadme.md

 ## Remote control Note.
 Remote control must be enabled on the Oven panel prior to controlling the oven.
 The attributes will be correct regardless.
 You must follow the same pre-control procedures on this driver as you do for control via the SmartThings application.

-## General troubleshooting recommendations for HubiThingsReplica devices.
+## General troubleshooting recommendations for HubiThings Replica devices.
 * Open the Hubitat Apps page and look at the parent-chile HubiThings Replica for any indications of issues.
 Expected result:
   * HubiThings Replica
   * HubiThings OAuth ea3-5122 : Authorized